cutting-room-floor/Mapresent/README.md

  * Capture of map center & zoom transitions.
  * Addition of audio bits to presentation.
- * Basic map theme changes.
+ * Basic map theme changes using a book page metaphor.
  * Saving presentation work on edits and when backgrounding app.
  * Able to retrieve copy of presentation from app via iTunes file sharing.
  * Playback automatically stops at end of presentation.